 The Code of Ethics of the basketball coaching profession sets forth the principles and standards of basketball coaching and represents the aspirations of all members of the NABC.
 Ethics are defined as principles for right action.
-These principles are not laws but standards and are intended to guide basketball coaches individually and collectively in maintaining the highest professional level of ethical conduct.
+These principles are not laws but standards, and are intended to guide basketball coaches individually and collectively in maintaining the highest professional level of ethical conduct.

 - Coaches are accountable to the highest standard of honesty and integrity.
-All practices should be consistent with the rules of the game and the educational purposes of the institution.

-- Coaches treat all persons with dignity and respect providing a model of fair play and sportsmanship.
+- Coaches treat all persons with dignity and respect, providing a model of fair play and sportsmanship.

 - Coaches perform their duties on the basis of careful preparation, ensuring that their instruction is current and accurate.
 They use practices for which they are qualified and continually acquire new knowledge and skills.